-Teachers College recognizes that good mental health is a state of wellbeing, that helps individuals cope with the usual stresses of work and study, maintain healthy relationships, and better contribute to the campus community professionally and personally.
+Teachers College (TC) recognizes that student well-being helps individuals cope with the stresses of work and study, maintain healthy relationships, and better contribute to the campus community professionally and personally.

-The College takes a sensitive and informed approach to mental health and is committed to ensuring the student body is aware of and responsive to the needs of those who have, or who are at risk of developing a mental health concern and assisting members of the campus community to extend their mental health education.
+The College takes a sensitive and informed approach to student well-being and is committed to ensuring the student body is aware of and responsive to the needs of those who have, or who are at risk of developing a student wellness concern.